-We are developing a custom, on-body drug delivery system that would enable patients to self-administer pegcetacoplan through subcutaneous infusion.
-While this device is in development, we are using one or more commercially available ambulatory infusion pumps in our ongoing and planned clinical trials and for our commercial launch of EMPAVELI.
-The development of a custom drug delivery system may be delayed, or we may not be successful in developing a custom drug delivery system and may need to continue to rely on commercially available ambulatory infusion pumps.
+We have developed a custom, on-body drug delivery system that would enable patients to self-administer pegcetacoplan through subcutaneous infusion.
+While this device was in development, we are using one or more commercially available ambulatory infusion pumps in our ongoing and planned clinical trials and for our commercial launch of EMPAVELI and SYFOVRE.
+If we are not able to launch this custom drug delivery system, we may need to continue to rely on commercially available ambulatory infusion pumps.
 Any reliance on third-party infusion pumps may involve several risks, including reduced control over costs, delivery schedules, reliability and quality.

-Our current and anticipated future dependence upon others for the manufacture of EMPAVELI or our product candidates may harm our future profit margins and our ability to commercialize EMPAVELI or any other products that receive marketing approval on a timely and competitive basis.
+Our current and anticipated future dependence upon others for the manufacture of EMPAVELI, SYFOVRE, or our product candidates may harm our future profit margins and our ability to commercialize EMPAVELI, SYFOVRE, or any other products that receive marketing approval on a timely and competitive basis.